netanel-n/my-discs-app/README.md

   - 29/09 20:30+- => 30/09 04:30+-, 30/09 08:00+- => 30/09 09:30+- | Almost half a day.

 ## ToDo
-- In Home Page: Apply a radio button strategy in the filter area.
-  - Put SearchQuery to url, for convenience.
-  - Bug: Reset page when `Find` is pressed.
 - Display App name in title + header.
 - Rename a few pages as their title.
 - Add a nice FavIcon.